alphagov/govuk-knowledge-graph-gcp/docker/parse-html/README.md

 A function to parse a string of HTML passed in by BigQuery, and return things extracted from the HTML, in the form that BigQuery expects (JSON).

+* `text`: plain text extracted from the HTML, as though rendered by a browser.
+* `lines`: the plain text as an array of individual lines of text.
+* `hyperlinks`: an array of objects that describe hyperlinks (their URL, a cleaned-up version of their URL, and the text that they display).
+* `abbreviations`: an array of objects that describe abbreviations (the abbreviation, and the thing that is abbreviated).

 ## BigQuery Remote Functions

 BigQuery supports various kinds of custom function, depending on whether it can